 Huascarán National Park, Ancash

 The Huscaran National Park is pretty as a picture.
 This amazing place is a stupendous natural area in which the geological formations, the glacier-covered peaks, the high mountain lakes, and all the flora and fauna that make up the myriad ecosystems of the Cordillera Blanca, are protected.
-The Cordillera Blanca is the most extensive tropical mountain range in the world, and in 1985 it was declared to be part of the Cultural Heritage of Humanity.
+That is the Cordillera Blanca is the most extensive tropical mountain range in the world, and in 1985 it was declared to be part of the Cultural Heritage of Humanity.
 For adventure lovers, trekkers, and climbers, it is one of the Top Places to Visit in Peru.

 Huascarán National Park is well known for its fantastic beauty.
 It has quite a large number of snow covered peaks that are higher than 6000 masl.
 Some of the incredible tourist destinations in the area include: Huascaran Peak (6768 masl.), Alpamayo Peak (5947 masl.), Llanganuco Lagoon, and the Lagoon 69.
-When you explore these places you will see the fragility of life on earth.
+When you explore these places, you will see the fragility of life on earth.
 Here you can observe with your own eyes the consequences of goblal warming, and the rapid changes which are happening today.

-This area is also renowned for its outdoor adventure sports such as trekking, rock climbing, glacier climbing, and mountain biking.
-There are 25 different circuits and 33 separate mountain climbing and glacier climbing sites.
+All this area is also renowned for its outdoor adventure sports such as trekking, rock climbing, glacier climbing, and mountain biking.
+There are 25 different circuits and 33 separate mountains climbing and glacier climbing sites.
 You will be able to marvel at 33 separate pre-Hispanic archeological sites; and you’ll be able to observe 112 bird species, 13 species of mammals, the spectacled bear, and the Puya Raimondi which is the world’s largest Bromeliad.
 This plant produces 18,000 flowers and 6 million seeds during its lifetime.

 - Location of Huascaran National Park: in the Ancash region, spread out over the provinces of Huaylas, Yungay, Carhuaz, Huaraz, and Recuay.